-We recognise that children are capable of abusing their peers.
+We recognise that children are capable of abusing other students.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

-We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child on child abuse.
+However, all child on child abuse is unacceptable and will be taken seriously.